camposcreate/maze-algorithms/README.md

 # maze-algorithms

-This Java project demonstrates the implementation of various maze-solving algorithms to find a direct path out of a 2D maze.
-The maze is represented as a 2D grid, where 'S' denotes the starting position, 'O' represents walkable slots, and 'X' denotes non-walkable slots.
-The objective is to determine if there is a direct path from the starting position 'S' to any edge of the maze.
+This Java project demonstrates the implementation of various maze-solving algorithms to find a shortest path from a starting and ending point (respectively) given a maze.
+The maze is represented as a 2D grid, where 'S' denotes the starting position, 'O' represents walkable slots, 'X' denotes non-walkable slots, and 'E' represents the ending position.
+The objective is to determine if there is a direct path from 'S' to 'E', and if so, find its shortest path.

 ## Table of Contents
 - [Introduction](#introduction)